 All of the work conducted in our lab is grounded in attachment theory, which posits that early caregiving experiences produce a template for social relationships that guides social behavior across the lifespan.
 The work of many attachment researchers, as well as our own work, has shown that when repeated caregiving experiences allow children to develop a view of themselves as worthy of love and others as reliable caregivers (called secure attachment), their risk for a wide range of mental health problems is reduced.
-In our lab, we are particularly interested in how attachment between parents and children relates to risk for psychopathology and resilience during adolescence.
+In our lab, we are particularly interested in how attachment between parents and children relates to risk and resilience during adolescence.
 Students in the lab study a variety of important public health outcomes (e.g., psychiatric disorder, self-harm, crime) in teens.
 Each of these outcomes is examined in the context of social relationships, with the greatest emphasis placed on adolescent-parent attachment.

 We also focus on how attachment relationships relate to psychological processes underlying social relationships and mental health.
 For example, much of our work shows that adolescents with secure parental attachments are better at detecting other peoples' mental states and understanding behavior as being driven by underlying mental states.
 These abilities-- called mentalizing abilities-- then act on an adolescent's daily life, allowing them to navigate difficult social situations and make use of therapeutic relationships when struggling with mental illness.
 Our lab has linked these constructs to a wide range of outcome variables, will all work grounded in attachment theory and the social abilities that stem from attachment relationships.